Members

 United Service Institution of India (USI)

 The United Service Institution of India (USI) is India’s oldest and premium tri-service, autonomous think tank, founded in 1870 by Colonel (later Major General) Sir Charles MacGregor, with the mission of advancing knowledge in national security and defense services.
 Today, USI has around 15,000 members – including officers of the security forces, diplomats, bureaucrats, academicians, and scholars – and holds expertise in national security, geopolitics, international relations, military diplomacy, UN peacekeeping, and Atmanirbhar Bharat in defence technology.
 USI plays a leading role in grooming policy-makers through programs for institutions such as the National Defence College, War Colleges, IAS Academy, Foreign Service Institute, and universities, while also supporting Indian missions abroad in various events.
 Over the last sixteen decades, USI has fostered strategic culture within India’s Armed Forces, becoming a platform for informed debates on global strategic affairs.
 USI has also played a key role in India’s UN Peacekeeping (UNPK) efforts.
-The Centre for UNPK (CUNPK), established at USI, has become a regional hub for UNPK capacity building.
-The USI CUNDP now focuses on operational, strategic, and policy issues related to UNPK, offering a platform for discourse and research on reforming UN peace operations, with a focus on India’s perspective.
+The Centre for UNPK (CUNPK), established at USI, has become a regional hub for UNPK capacity building and now part of the Indian army.
+The USI Centre for UN and Humanitarian Studies (CUNHS) now focuses on operational, strategic, and policy issues related to UNPK and humanitarian aspects, and offers a platform for discourse and research, with a focus on India’s perspective.

 Major General PK Goswami (Retd)